Vultee Aircraft: Aviation Corporation subsidiary

 Jerry Vultee was named vice president and chief engineer.
 Vultee acquired the assets of the defunct AMC, including Lycoming Engines and Stinson Aircraft Company.

-Meanwhile, Vultee and Breese had redesigned the V-1 to meet American Airlines' needs and created the eight-passenger V-1A.
-American purchased 11 V-1As, but sales of the aircraft failed to materialize because regulations were introduced requiring that aircraft used on scheduled passenger routes have two engines, and the V-1 was of little interest to other operators and only 25 were built.
-Vultee then developed the V-11 attack aircraft using the wings and tail from the V-1, which received sizable orders, albeit almost all from foreign countries with 40 for Turkey, 30 for China, 26 for Brazil, and 4 for the Soviet Union, where an additional 31 were built under licence.
-Hoped for orders from the United States Army Air Corps failed to materialize beyond test samples though, as the USAAC had made the decision to use only twin engine attack aircraft.
-This led to the development of the improved V-12, but aside from the prototype, all of these were sold to China, including three completed aircraft and 75 as knockdown kits of which at least 25 were assembled before Japanese troops overran the facility where they were being assembled.
+A redesigned V-1 met American Airlines' needs in the eight-passenger V-1A.
+American purchased 11 V-1As, but additional sales of the aircraft failed to materialize because of government concerns for single engine safety.
+The last two in the series, a V-1AD and a V-1AS, were built in Downey, California, after the company's manufacturing moved there.

+In 1935, Vultee developed the Vultee V-11 military aircraft using the wing structure and landing gear from the V-1A, which received sizable international orders.
+Turkey received 40 in 1937-38, China received 30 in 1937-38, Brazil acquired 25 in 1938-39; the Soviet Union bought 4 and the manufacturing license to build 31 more.
+After Jerry Vultee's death in January 1938, the Air Corps ordered 7 YA-19s to establish a production relationship.

-By 1937, Vultee headed his own factory in Downey, California, with more than a million dollars in orders for V-1s, V-1As, and V-11s.
+By 1937, Vultee headed his own factory in Downey, with more than a million dollars in orders for V-1s, V-1As, and V-11s.

-In 1938, before Vultee become independent again, Jerry Vultee and his wife Sylvia Parker, daughter of Twentieth Century Fox film director Max Parker, died in late January when the plane he was piloting crashed in a snowstorm near Sedona, Arizona.
+On January 29, 1938, before Vultee became independent again, Jerry Vultee and his wife Sylvia Parker, daughter of Twentieth Century Fox film director Max Parker, died when the plane he was piloting crashed in a snowstorm near Sedona, Arizona.

 A bronze plaque memorializing the Vultees is located near the crash site at the end of Coconino Forestry and Vultee Arch Trails, where a natural rock arch named for them, the Vultee Arch, is located.
 Donald P. Smith, Vultee's close friend and vice president of Vultee Aircraft, wrote a letter to TIME magazine about Vultee's death: